cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     encrypted variable go to organization's settings page via clicking settings icon ![settings icon](https://storage.googleapis.com/material-icons/external-assets/v4/icons/svg/ic_settings_black_24px.svg) on an organization's main page (for example `https://cirrus-ci.com/github/my-organization`) and follow instructions in *Organization Level Encrypted Variables* section.

+!!! warning "Encrypted Variable for Cloud Credentials"
+    In case you use integration with [one of supported computing services](supported-computing-services.md), an encrypted variable used to store credentials that Cirrus is using to communicate with the computing service won't be decrypted if used in [environment variables](#encrypted-variables).
+These credentials have too many permissions for most of the cases, please create separate credentials with the minimum needed permissions for your specific case.

+    ```yaml
+    gcp_credentials: SECURED[!qwerty]

+    env:
+      CREDENTIALS: SECURED[!qwerty] # won't be decrypted in any case
+    ```

 ## Matrix Modification